joshricha/comidas/README.md

 ### Target Users:

-People who live a fast paced lifestyle and wish to minimise their time spent choosing meals every night and the confusion caused when shopping because of it.
+People who live a fast paced lifestyle and wish to minimise their time spent choosing meals every day and the confusion caused when shopping because of it.

 ### Technologies used: